lemonade-hq/LMDFloatingLabelTextField/README.md

 ## License

-LMDTextField is available under the MIT license.
+LMDFloatingLabelTextField is available under the MIT license.
 See the LICENSE file for more info.